edemko/eexprs/README.md

     * choose a name:
       * `nest` I don't really like it
       * `mexpr` evocative, but confusable with historical uses
+      * `eexpr` for "elaborate expressions", which is descriptive and thematic
     * quasiquote-supporting syntax (perhaps just steal Haskell's)
   * major features
     * parsing